JXIong15/05-calendar/README.md

 ## Introduction
 This application allows the user to input any tasks for the workday.
 The background is highlighted in colors to indicate whether that time has passed or not.
-The adenga is saved in local storage so that the user cna come back to it at any time and see what needs to be completed.
+The adenga is saved in local storage so that the user can come back to it at any time and see what needs to be completed.

 ## Functionality